The Nulling Interferometry Cryogenic Experiment (NICE): Architecture, requirements, and preliminary warm precursor results: Discussion

-The most likely source of the drifts in null depth is the spatial filter, as we have seen multiple problems associated with it.
-First, if the science beams are not well aligned before the spatial filter, we see a leakage of a tip/tilt mode through the spatial filter, where moving the delay line slightly when in a null results in the beam moving vertically on the detector.
-As a consequence, a null of \num{e-5} or less is then difficult to find, but can be regained after a re-alignment of the setup.
-This indicates that the spatial filter has insufficient suppression of spatial modes for our purposes.
+where $\eta_0$ is the throughput of the fundamental mode through the fiber, $\eta_1$ is the throughput of the first non-fundamental mode through the fiber, $w_0$ is the waist diameter of the beam, and $\theta_0$ the divergence, all measured before the coupling optics of the spatial filter.
+As an example, assuming we want to maintain the capability to control intensity by \SI{20}{\percent} using shear and pointing offsets, and that we budget for a leakage null of \num{e-6}, the fiber has to achieve a power suppression ratio of $\eta_1/\eta_0 = \num{e-5}$.
+A similar requirement of \num{e-6} for the suppression ratio was also imposed for spatial filters for the Darwin mission \cite{Flanagan_2006}.

 Second, the spatial filter is extremely sensitive to external perturbations.
 Even slightly touching the fiber while nulling results in a rise of intensity by a factor of $\approx 10$, indicating that some differential error between beams is introduced, possibly from higher-order modes getting stronger, or polarization errors being introduced.
 Since the metrology beams do not traverse the spatial filters, any errors introduced therein cannot be not corrected by the control system.

-To alleviate these issues, we are investigating alternative spatial filters, such as hollow core fibers \cite{Kriesel_2011} or photonic crystal fibers \cite{Ireland_2024}, that should not introduce parasitic spatial modes.
-These types of fibers also have the benefit of no Fresnel losses, thus increasing the throughput, functioning at longer wavelengths than the current \ce{InF3} fibers, and are much shorter to reduce the amount of non-common path between the metrology detectors and the science detector, and the sensitivity to environmental perturbations.
-Alternative solutions, including cladding mode strippers or robust automated injection algorithms, are also being explored.
+To alleviate these issues, we are investigating alternative spatial filter solutions, such as cladding mode strippers \cite{Flatscher2006} or photonic crystal fibers (PCFs), also known as \enquote{endlessly single-mode fibers} \cite{Birks_1997,Ireland_2024}.
+The former are components that attenuate high-order modes, usually through a custom, high-index fiber coating.
+The latter shows promise in offering single-mode performance at longer wavelengths than the current \ce{InF3} fibers and can be much shorter, thus reducing the amount of non-common path between the metrology detectors and the science detector while exhibiting less sensitivity to environmental perturbations.
+However, PCFs are at relatively low technological maturity, particularly in the mid-infrared wavelength band.
+Further alternatives include hollow core fibers for the long wavelength bands \cite{Kriesel_2011}, the inclusion of a pinhole aperture at the fiber output \cite{Ksendzov2008}, and robust automated injection algorithms to reduce the initial strength of high-order modes at the coupling stage.